SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-certification.markdown

 ## Certification Process Flow

-Once partner signs the partnership agreement with SAP Concur BD manager, partner needs to follow the steps below to complete the User App certifiation.
+Once you sign the partnership agreement with the SAP Concur Business Development manager, you will receive a welcome letter.
+When you are ready to start the development project you'll need to follow the steps below to complete the User App certification.

-1. Partner receives the Welcome Letter from SAP Concur BD manager.

-2. Once Partner technical team is ready to start the development project, Partner submits Readiness Form using the link  in the Welcome Letter.
+1. You submit the Readiness Form using the link in the Welcome Letter.

-3. SAP Concur CPM (Certification Project Manager) on duty prepares the development environment and Development App for Partner.
+2. SAP Concur Certification Project Manager (CPM) on duty prepares the development environment and Development App for you.

-4. CPM on duty sends the development environment details and certification requirements to Partner technical lead via [PlatformCertification@sap.com](mailto:platformcertification@sap.com).
+3. The CPM sends the development environment details and certification requirements to your technical lead via [PlatformCertification@sap.com](mailto:platformcertification@sap.com). **Note**: You'll use this email for all correspondence with the CPM.

-5. Partner develops and tests the Development App in their development environment.
+4. You develop and test the Development App in your development environment.

-6. Partner sends Email to [PlatformCertification@sap.com](mailto:platformcertification@sap.com) to schedule the Development App certification one month before the certificaton week.
-CPM on duty will send the meeting invitation to Partner technical contact.
-Please find your certification date time based on the [certification calendar](user-app-certification-calender.pdf).
+5. You send an email to the CPM to schedule the Development App certification one month before the certification week.
+The CPM will send the meeting invitation to your technical contact.
+Please find your certification date on the [certification calendar](user-app-certification-calender.pdf).

-7. CPM on duty conducts the Development App certification walkthrough on the scheduled date.
-If parnter fails in the Development App certification walkthrough, Partner needs to fix the issues and goes back to step 6 to reschedule the certification walkthrough.
-Please refer to [Certification Check List](#certification-check-list) for the certification requirements.
+6. The CPM conducts the Development App certification walkthrough on the scheduled date.
+If your app fails in the Development App certification walkthrough, you'll need to fix the issues and goes back to step 6 to reschedule the certification walkthrough.
+Please refer to the [Certification Check List](#certification-check-list) for the certification requirements.

-8. CPM on duty prepares the Production App and sends App credentials to Partner via [PlatformCertification@sap.com](mailto:platformcertification@sap.com).
+7. The CPM prepares the Production App and sends App credentials to you.

-9. Partner deployes and tests the Production App in their production environment.
+8. You deploy and test the Production App in your production environment.

-10. Partner marketing team submits App listing documents and images to [Concur_AppcenterMarketing@sap.com](mailto:Concur_AppcenterMarketing@sap.com).
+9. Your marketing team submits App listing documents and images to [Concur_AppcenterMarketing@sap.com](mailto:Concur_AppcenterMarketing@sap.com).
 This step could happen at anytime before step 9.
 Please refer to [App Center Listing](#creating-and-updating-an-app-center-listing) for more information.

-11. App Center marketing team reviews and approves the listing documents and sends the confirmation to partner marketing team via email [Concur_AppcenterMarketing@sap.com](mailto:Concur_AppcenterMarketing@sap.com), and alsp copy CPM on duty ([PlatformCertification@sap.com](mailto:platformcertification@sap.com)).
-Partner needs the App Center marketing team's approval before moving to step 12.
+10. The App Center marketing team reviews and approves the listing documents and sends the confirmation to your marketing team, and also copies the CPM.
+You need the App Center marketing team's approval before moving to step 12.

-12. Partner emails [PlatformCertification@sap.com](mailto:platformcertification@sap.com) to schedule the Production App certification one month before the certificaton week.
-CPM will send the meeting invitation to Partner technical contact.
-Please find your certification date time based on the [certification calendar](user-app-certification-calender.pdf).
+11. You email the CPM to schedule the Production App certification one month before the certification week.
+The CPM will send the meeting invitation to your technical contact.
+Please find your certification date on the [certification calendar](user-app-certification-calender.pdf).

-13. CPM on duty conducts the Production App certification walkthrough on the scheduled date.
-If parnter fails in the Production App certification walkthrough, Partner needs to fix the issues and goes back to step 12 to schedule next certification walkthrough.
+12. The CPM conducts the Production App certification walkthrough on the scheduled date.
+If your app fails in the Production App certification walkthrough, you'll need to fix the issues and goes back to step 12 to schedule the next certification walkthrough.
 Please refer to [Certification Check List](#certification-check-list) for the certification requirements.

-14. Once the certification project is complete, CPM on duty sends the Certification Notification to Partner via [PlatformCertification@sap.com](mailto:platformcertification@sap.com).
+13. Once the certification project is complete, the CPM sends you the Certification Notification.

-## Certification Check List
+## <a name="certification-check-list"></a>Certification Check List

 You must meet following certification requirements before proceeding to the certification walkthrough demo.